Wednesday – Twenty-fifth Week – OT2

 1/ Reading I: To correctly understand God’s words and to completely believe in him.

-1.1/ Not to add anything to God’s words or to substract anything from it: Scriptures aren’t easy to understand.
+1.1/ Not to add anything to God’s words or to subtract anything from it: Scriptures aren’t easy to understand.
 When people read a difficult passage, they must pray for understanding and search the Church tradition for its interpretation.
 Many people chose other way either by adding their interpretation in or substracting from it what they don’t understand or like it.
 For examples, the Muslims who also believe in the Old Testament, but whenever they don’t understand or like a passage, they get rid of it with a reason that the Jews added it on because they don’t like them.
 At the beginning of the 20th century, there was a group called Jesus Seminar, when they meet a difficult passage or the confliction between the evangelists, they have a meeting to vote which passage should be discarded and which one should be kept.
 Moses and the author of the Book of Proverbs condemned this tendency by saying, “Every word of God is tested; He is a shield to those who take refuge in Him.
 Add nothing to His words, lest He reprove you, and you be exposed as a deceiver.”

 1.2/ Two most important virtues which people should ask God to grant them for their life: